based on 7 nights inc. flights

 Halkidiki is blessed with sunshine for the majority of the year, but it really only starts to gets consistently warm during the day from April to October, although it is still cool at nights in April/May and October.
 The best time to travel is June, July and September.

-Located in Halkidiki, Sani Club forms part of Sani Resort, one of Greece's favorite family friendly destinations.
+Located in Halkidiki, Sani Club forms part of Sani Resort, one of Greece's favourite family friendly destinations.
 This low-rise hotel, enjoys beautiful, white sandy beaches, crystal clear waters together with excellent resort facilities.

 One of the big attractions of Sani Resort is the amount of activities and facilities the resort, as a whole, offers for all ages and interests.
 A particular highlight is the bustling marina and shopping plaza with its choice of restaurants, lively bars, boutiques and great leisure and sports facilities.